 9. Lack of IT CyberSecurity Framework and Standards

 How does your security framework and protocols address protection against the types of cybersecurity threats outlined in this article?
-Specifically you should ensure your company maintains and IT Security Framework and the associated Standards that clearly account for:
+Specifically, you should ensure your company maintains an IT Security Framework and the associated Standards that clearly account for:

 - Data Encryption